keyboard_arrow_up

 Vessel Materials and Customization

-The materials used to create pressure vessels must be high strength and durable, and able to maintain their shape and properties even under pressure.
-Common materials include carbon alloy steel, stainless steel, titanium, zirconium, aluminum, nickel alloys and niobium.
-Pressure vessels may also be made from composite materials or concrete material.
+Pressure vessels must be constructed from materials that offer exceptional strength and durability, maintaining their structural integrity under high pressure.
+Common choices include carbon alloy steel, stainless steel, titanium, zirconium, aluminum, nickel alloys, and niobium.
+In some cases, composite materials or even concrete are used for specialized applications.

 Steel in Vessels